All requirements for a master’s degree must be completed within seven years.

 - Twelve additional hours of rhetoric and composition courses and strongly related courses;

-- Six hours of electives (may be taken in any related fields of study);
+- Six hours of electives (may be taken in any related fields of study in English or in other departments, with approval of advisor and the Director of Graduate Studies);

 Thesis research may involve digital and workplace projects as well as textual studies, and the thesis can be a substantial (40–60 pages) academic paper or a digital project with approval of the director.
 The proposal for thesis research must be submitted and approved by the student’s committee the semester prior to writing the thesis.

-Candidates for the M.A. with an emphasis in rhetoric and composition are expected to demonstrate fluency in one foreign language or to have received a grade of B or higher in one of the following sequences of courses:
+Candidates for the M.A. with an emphasis in rhetoric, composition, and technical and professional writing are expected to fulfill the graduate research requirement or to have received a grade of B or higher in either of the following course sets:

 Registration and Advisement